JABaber/ST558Project/README.md

   return(berryinfo)
 }
 ```

+### `berryInfo()` Function

+Since there is only one endpoint that contains info about berries, we
+are ready to take on multiple iterations of berries.
+We can provide a
+vector of berry names, or a continuous vector of id numbers that start
+at 1.
+Additionally, we have a **vars** argument that takes in a vector
+of variable names and subsets each iteration of berry that is passed to
+contain just the specified variables.
+This function will return a list
+that contains the specified variables for each berry that is specified.

 ``` r
 # Now we can customize a function that will allow us to get the info for a vector of berry names